mlapin/gtools/README.md

 Grid Engine Tools (gtools)
 ============================

-`gtools` is a collection of bash / awk scripts that make your life [much] easier when running thousands of jobs with a Sun Grid Engine (SGE).
+`gtools` is a collection of bash / awk scripts that make your life _much_ easier when running thousands of jobs with a Sun Grid Engine (SGE).
 And I really mean hundreds of thousands of jobs.

-The three most important *features* are
+The three most important **features** are:
 - transparent `ssh` to a submit host;
 - detection of failed jobs;
 - running Matlab compiled code.

-The first feature is important because every interaction with the SGE happens via `qsub`/`qstat`/etc. commands that can only be run on a submit host.
+The first feature is important because every interaction with the SGE happens via `qsub`/`qstat`/etc. commands which can only be run on a _submit host_.
-`gtools` do that automatically, so that you can interact with the cluster directly from your workstation at any time.
+`gtools` do that automatically, so that you can interact with the cluster directly from your _workstation_ at any time.

 The second feature is probably the most important.
 When running dozens of array jobs each containing tens or even hundreds of tasks, it is almost inevitable that a few of those tasks will fail.
-The problem is then how to identify and resubmit only these few failed tasks rather than the whole array job.
+The problem is then to _identify_ and _resubmit_ only these few failed tasks rather than the whole array job.
-`gtools` do that by detecting a non-zero exit code of a failed command and returning a special exit code to the SGE cluster, which puts that single task into an error state.
+`gtools` do that by detecting a non-zero exit code of a failed command and returning a special exit code to the SGE daemon, which then puts that single task into an error state.

 You get an overview of _running_ / _pending_ / _failed_ jobs by running
 ```
 gt st
 ```
-If you want to see which tasks failed, run
+If you want to see details like which tasks are running or failed, run
 ```
 gt st -j <job_id>
 ```